Billett-development/File-structure-boilerplate/README.md

 4. once node modules have been installed run "npm run start"
 5. Live server will start and you can start compiling SASS.

+RUN THE BUILD PROCESS:
+1.To run the build process make sure your in the folder directory and both live server and sass watch are not running.
+2.run "npm run build:css" in the command prompt